wso2/docs-open-banking/en/docs/develop/customize-consent-page.md

 ```java
  Map<String, Object> updateConsentData(HttpServletRequest request);
 ```

-Before persisting, the account IDs are encoded in base64.
-Sample implementation to encode the account IDs to Base64 is shown below:
+If required, you can encode the account Ids before persisting.
+A sample implementation to encode the account Ids to Base64 is shown below:

 ```java
 @Override